-It's very much like the machinery that Google uses to canvassing the web.
-Google has tools for "spidering the web".
-While great for learning the web, this tool is not so useful for serving up search results.
+It's very much like the machinery that Google uses to canvas the web.
+While great for helping Google learn the current state of the internet, this tool is not so useful for serving up search results.
 That's done by different machinery.
-Both are part of Google but both have different jobs, different uses.

-It's a tool that we can use to help learn ourselves as well as anything else that we want to learn.
-As an example, to learn martial arts you have to practice.
-Discernment is what you use to decide what to practice.
-And it’s what you use to decide when you’ve practiced enough of one thing and need to practice something else.
+Say you practice kung fu by yourself.
+Discernment is what you can use to decide what to practice.
+And it's what you can use to decide when you've practiced enough of one thing and need to practice something else.

-The tool that you use to differentiate, to break things down, that's the ego.
+The tool that you use to break things down, that's the ego.
 Or at the very least the same mental machinery that drives the ego.

-What is gong fu?
-It’s the ability to act with skill without thinking.
-More generally, its the ability to handle change effectively, skillfully and with minimal effort.
+More generally, its the ability to handle change, even unexpected or unexperienced change, effectively, skillfully and with minimal effort.
 "Without Thinking" is the same as "without ego" or "without judging".

 We tend to associate "thinking" with intelligence.
-Thinking is a mode of intelligence.
+An alternative viewpoint is that thinking is a mode of intelligence.
 Again it uses the machinery of discernment but it is only one aspect of intelligence.
 Another mode of intelligence, the same mode that you do kung fu and yoga in, involves simple awareness.
 There is purpose or intent, but it is at the back of the mind.
 It guides the way we use our senses and the way we respond without the need to think about how we sense and respond.